 About the Family...

 Hi... my name is Humphrey and I am the Fiber Mill Greeter!
-You will often find me watching for fiber drop offs/pick ups outside of the mill, wagging my tail, and waiting for a pat on the back!
-I really like when the UPS truck visits... the driver always gives me treats!
+You will often find me watching for fiber drop offs/pick-ups outside of the mill, wagging my tail, and waiting for a pat on the back!
+I really like when the UPS truck visits... the driver, Charlie, always gives me treats!
 I like to help my people know when someone arrives, but I often get distracted if you're willing to scratch my back!
 When I was a puppy, I was dumped along the road, but this family took me in just like one of their own!
 They tried to help me find my original owner, but over time, I became one of the Shaw family!
-I now am really busy working hard on the farm to make my people happy and they reward me with unlimited biscuits and lots of love!
+Now, I am really busy working hard on the farm to make my people happy and they reward me with unlimited biscuits and lots of love!
 Hope to see you around!